 * Nikkei near 26-year high

-NEW YORK, Nov 7 (Reuters) - A global rally in stocks paused on Tuesday, halting a nine-day advance that had sent the most widely tracked index of world stock markets to record highs.
+NEW YORK, Nov 7 (Reuters) - The global rally in stocks showed no sign of slowing on Tuesday, continuing a nine-day advance that sent the most widely tracked index of world stock markets to record highs.

-All three of Wall Street's major indexes dipped in U.S. afternoon trading, sending the MSCI 47-country 'All World' index down slightly after it had hit record highs above 500 points after Japan's Nikkei notched its best level since 1992 and Germany's DAX scored a record high.
+All three of Wall Street's major indexes opened at all-time highs , while the MSCI 47-country 'All World' index added 0.2 percent to top 500 points, a record high.
 The index is up nearly 20 percent for the year to date.

 "You've had almost a perfect backdrop for equities," said Pictet Asset Management's global strategist Luca Paolini.
 "You have acceleration in nominal growth, earnings are between 10-15 (percent higher) globally and whatever you look at is pretty much in double digits."

-Oil prices fell slightly after posting the biggest rise in six weeks following the Saudi crown prince's move to tighten his grip on power and crank up tensions between the kingdom and Iran.
+Oil prices, meanwhile, held most of their gains after posting the biggest rise in six weeks following the Saudi crown prince's move to tighten his grip on power and crank up tensions between the kingdom and Iran.

 The dollar was also on the move amid signs of more change at the Federal Reserve, while President Donald Trump's Republican party pushes ahead with its tax cut program.

-The Mexican peso lost 0.83 percent to 19.17 pesos to the U.S. dollar.
-The Canadian dollar fell 0.61 percent versus the greenback at C$1.28 per dollar.
+The Mexican peso lost 0.71 percent versus the U.S. dollar at 19.15.
+The Canadian dollar fell 0.77 percent versus the greenback at 1.28 per dollar.

 Germany's 10-year bond yields held near two-month lows at 0.338 percent after the European Central Bank firmed up its plans to reinvest the proceeds of its 2.5 trillion euro stimulus program.

-(Reporting by David Randall; Editing by Dan Grebler and James Dalgleish)
+(Reporting by David Randall; Editing by Dan Grebler)